-With seven miles of oceanfront to explore - including Wells Beach, Moody Beach, Crescent Beach and Drake’s Island Beach - Wells, Maine, is a beachgoer’s dream.
+With seven miles of sandy beaches to explore - including Wells Beach, Moody Beach, Crescent Beach and Drake’s Island Beach - Wells, Maine, is a beachgoer’s dream.
+The long and inviting Wells Beach has lifeguards and is within walking distance of shopping and restaurants.
 For a fee, you can also launch boats on trailers from the private marina at Wells Harbor.
 No fees apply for launching kayaks, canoes or sailboards.
 Wells is a stop on Amtrak’s Downeaster train from Boston and is near other popular summer towns, as well – Ogunquit and Kennebunkport are just next door.

 Things to Do in Wells